airfocusio/airfocus-api/README.md

-# airfocus dev docs
+# airfocus API

-This repository contains sources of the [https://airfocusio.github.io/dev-docs](https://airfocusio.github.io/dev-docs) website.
+This repository contains sources of the airfocus API documentation, served at the [https://developer.airfocus.com](https://developer.airfocus.com)

 ## Structure